“I had never seen any place like Texas Center for Proton Therapy. At the end, I was actually sad to leave.”

 - Nipple retraction or nipple discharge

-- Pain in breast or nipple
+- Tenderness or pain in breast or nipple

 - Irritation, redness, scaliness, or swelling on the breast, nipple, or skin near the nipple